Add WordPress SSL and Move from HTTP to HTTPS

 Create a Secure Troubleshooting Environment with WP STAGING

-To solve the remaining errors without breaking anything on your production site and test out if everything works, look at the free plugin WP STAGING, which can create a copy of your website for development purposes.
+To solve the remaining errors without breaking anything on your production site and test if everything works, look at the free plugin WP STAGING, which can create a copy of your website for development purposes.

 After activation, go to Settings > SSL.
 The plugin automatically recognizes your https connection and fixes mixed content errors.
 The plug-in uses the output buffer technique.
 This technique can negatively affect the performance and speed of your WordPress site, as it replaces the HTTP content when your site is loaded.
 This effect only occurs when the first page loads and should be minimal if you use a caching plugin.